Koko ni yokeina nihongo o setsumei shite kudasai.

 - The English dub of Code Geass gets away with a potential justification.
 Since about half the cast is Japanese rebels with a strong sense of national pride, any scene where they use honorifics signifies that they're speaking Japanese but it's being "translated" for the benefit of the viewer.

 - Due to the popularity of Initial D the Toyota Sprinter Trueno is also known as "Hachi-Roku" (eighty-six).
-This is due to the fact that the characters refer to the car by the engine model (AE86), and it's usually left untranslated by fans.
+This is due to the fact that the characters refer to the car by the chassis number begins with (AE86), and it's usually left untranslated by fans.
+Due to Toyota's way of numbering this means that the engine bay will fit a A-series engine.
+Fans of the series will note that the engine used in Takumi's 86 is a 4A-GE (both versions) which means that it is an A-series engine.

 - The dub of Sayaka's rant about Homura in Puella Magi Madoka Magica contains the sentence "That's so moe it makes me sick!".
 The sub doesn't translate that word, either.
 Overlaps a bit with Too Long; Didn't Dub, though replacing it with "cute" would have worked well enough.